szpotona/cloudify-migration/README.md

 - `print_failed_tasks.sh`

-This scripts can be used in order to check if workflows run by migrate_agents.sh succeeded.
+This script can be used in order to check if workflows run by migrate_agents.sh succeeded.

 Parameters and flags:

     -w
         Usage: -w workflow_id
         Default value: `hosts_software_uninstall`.
-        This flag lets user specify what workflows should be checked.
+        This flag lets the user specify what workflows should be checked.

     managers_cli_venv
         Python virtualenv directory used by the CLI initialized to operate the manager